mazwat/mazwat.github.io/electrical-circuits-lm.md

 $$\frac {1} {R_{T}}=\frac {1} {R_{1}}+\frac {1} {R_{2}}+\frac {1} {R_{3}}+\frac {1} {R_{4}}$$

 In this example, we have 4 resistors, 10, 10, 6 and 100.
 Therefore the equation is 1/10 + 1/10 + 1/6 + 1/100.
 Remember to do this as a sum of the fractions.
-The total is the then 1/0.376 (the sum of the fractions) which equals 2.65 ohms.
+The total is the then 1 divided by 0.376 (the sum of the fractions) which means the total resistance is 2.65 ohms.

 $$R1 = 10\Omega$$\
 $$R2 = 10\Omega$$\